Patricia-Sigei/Go-Capstone-Project/README.md

-# Getting Started with Go - A Beginner's Guide
+# Moringa AI Capstone Project: Beginner’s Toolkit with GenAI

 ## Why Go?
 I chose Go because it's designed for simplicity, has built-in concurrency, and is used by companies like Google, Uber, and Dropbox for backend services.
 I wanted to learn a compiled language that's fast and has a clean syntax.